American Mahjong FAQ

 A hand that can no longer reach a valid winning position (because of an illegal call, wrong tile count, or other rule violation).
 Per NMJL®, another player must declare it dead — you can't call your own hand dead.
 Until then, keep playing defensively.
 Once declared, you stop drawing and discarding, stay seated, and still pay the winner.

 Calling Mahjong when your hand isn't actually valid.
-Per NMJL® rules, your hand is dead — you keep playing but can't win, and you pay the winner normally.
+Per NMJL® rules, your hand is dead for the rest of the round — you stay seated but stop drawing and discarding, and you still pay the winner if someone else goes out.
 Some groups add an extra penalty, but that's a house rule.

 Drawing a tile from the wall before it's your turn.
-Treated as a serious error in NMJL® rules — usually results in a dead hand if not caught immediately.
+Treated as a serious error in NMJL® rules — it can cost you a dead hand.

 Don't panic — your exposure might fit a different hand.
 Check the card.
 Your hand is only dead if the exposed group doesn't work for ANY valid hand.